TheSpaghettiDetective/obico-server/website/docs/user-guides/webcam-stream-stuck-at-1-10-fps.md

 - MainsailOS x86 version 0.6.0 or newer.
 - FluiddPi version 1.17.0 or newer.
-- 32-bit Raspberry Pi OS veresion Buster or newer.
+- 32-bit Raspberry Pi OS version Buster or newer.

 #### OS images that will NOT support the webcam streaming {#os-images-that-will-not-support-the-webcam-streaming-1}